List of awards and nominations received by Van Morrison

-This is a list of awards and nominations received by the singer-songwriter and musician Van Morrison.
+This is a list of awards and nominations received by the Northern Irish singer-songwriter and musician Van Morrison.
 He first came to prominence in 1964 as the frontman of the band Them, for which he wrote the garage rock classic "Gloria".
 As a solo performer he wrote and recorded the pop hit song "Brown Eyed Girl" in 1967.
 As of 2010, he has recorded and released thirty-three studio albums and six live albums, winning many prestigious awards and nominations in the process.
-He was ranked number 27 on Acclaimed Music's list of The Top 1000 Artists of All Time.

 Academy Awards

 The Academy Awards are presented annually by the Academy of Motion Picture Arts and Sciences and celebrates artistic and technical merit in the film industry.
 Morrison was nominated for "Down to Joy", from the movie Belfast.